-All of our students will be expected to honor the following Scholar's Pledge.
+All of our students will be expected to honor the Scholar's Pledge found on the next page.

 Scholar's Pledge, South Hills Catholic Academy

 Based on the Scholar's Pledge of St. Jerome Academy, Hyattsville, MD

 I pledge to seek the truth and to love all that is good and beautiful.